Inside: Do we give heartfelt worship when life is going well? If you’re like me, the truest form of devotion happens after going through a hard time.

 What I had been trying wasn’t working.
 The pit of despair just got deeper and deeper.
 I was chasing my tail and going in pointless circles.
 I could either keep looking inside at what wasn’t right with my circumstance or look up and trust God knowing He would bring me through.

-When I dropped to my knees in submission to God, my experience changed.
+When I dropped to my knees in submission to God, my experience changed and my soul started to sing a melody of hope.

 Fear became faith.